Aurillium/RoothideBootstrapActions/README.md

 [Also an automated rolling release is here](https://github.com/dleovl/Bootstrap/releases/tag/release).
 It's by the person who wrote the script I'm using now.

-# Original RootHide Bootstrap
+## Original RootHide Bootstrap

 RootHide Bootstrap is a full featured bootstrap for iOS 14.0-17.0 A8-A17 & M1+M2 using the arm64e deb architecture providing amazing support for jailbreak detection, currently tested on iOS 15.0-17.0.
 It uses a modified version of the Procursus bootstrap, as is explained in the official [documentation](https://github.com/roothide/Developer/blob/main/roothide.md).

-The original software is available to download on its [releases](https://github.com/roothide/Bootstrap).
+The original software is available to download from its [GitHub](https://github.com/roothide/Bootstrap).

 ## Original README